-On 13 January 2020 an operational update was provided on the drilling of the Kyalla 117 N2-1H well in the Beetaloo Sub-Basin, Australia and noted the below.
+On 13 January 2020 an operational update was provided on the drilling of the Kyalla 117 N2-1H well and noted the below.

 The vertical section of the Kyalla 117 well was successfully and safely completed in late November 2019.
 Drilling of the horizontal production hole section with a target length of 1,000 to 2,000 metres, commenced in early December.
 However, after reaching a horizontal length of 700 metres, operational challenges were experienced in maintaining adequate clean hole conditions and stability over portions of the horizontal production hole section appropriate to complete operations.